 Those planning and collaborative features are great, but you’ll need a good deal of time to get comfortable using them.
 Don’t forget to add training time to your projects to get everyone up to speed with using Wrike.
 That doesn’t mean it’s hard to use, just difficult to know which is the right plan for you to move forward with.
 There are the pricing tiers we outline below, but then they have industry-specific versions of the software that add to the confusion.
 It’s an expensive project management tool, with user minimums, which might stop users from even exploring it as an option.

-Verdict: Best Microsoft Project Alternative for Project Planning
+Verdict: Best Microsoft Project Alternative for Collaboration & Planning Simplicity

-• Includes a free tier with essential project management features, ideal for small teams or individuals who need basic tools without upfront costs
+- Has a free plan with basic project management tools for small teams or individuals

 Wrike Cons & Limitations

-• Wrike’s pricing plans require a relatively high minimum number of users, which can be cost-prohibitive and inflexible for small teams or organizations looking for scalable solutions
+- Pricing requires a minimum number of users, which can be expensive for small teams

 Wrike Reviews